shamilnn/CA-Core/src/pagecontent/profile-procedure-intro.md

-# CA Core Procedure Profile
+# CA Baseline Procedure Profile
 This profile sets minimum expectations for the Procedure resource to record, search and fetch current or historical procedures performed on or for a patient.
-It identifies which core elements and value sets SHALL be present in the resource when using this profile.
+It identifies which elements and value sets SHALL be present in the resource when using this profile.

-This profile defines core localisation concepts for use in an Canadian context.
+This profile defines localization concepts for use in an Canadian context.

 ## Mandatory Data Elements
 All elements or attributes defined in FHIR have cardinality as part of their definition - a minimum number of required appearances and a maximum number.